amitsaha/amitsaha.github.io/content/my-own-ping.md

 rtt min/avg/max/mdev = 0.062/0.062/0.062/0.000 ms
 ```

 The `-c` switch indicates that we want to send a single "probe".
+The `-4` switch limits the `ping` program to stay
+confined to making network operations related to IPv4 only.

-It basically works by sending a special
-network packet to your destination host and waits for the host to reply back.
-Then, it prints if any packets
+It basically works by sending a special network packet to your destination host and waits for the host to
-were lost and the timing statistics.
+reply back.
+Then, it prints if any packets were lost and the timing statistics.
+I wanted to understand

-I wanted to understand how the program works - what does it send? what does it receive?
-The final product ideally
+how the program works - what does it send? what does it receive?
+The final product ideally would be a
-would be a C program which will be a basic version of `ping`.
+C program which will be a basic version of `ping`.

 ## Theory